 Kids’ Party Etiquette for invitations

-Whether you go with paper or e-invites, make sure they state the date, time and location of the party, as well as who the party is for.
-As a rule of thumb, include both the start and end time of the party so there’s no confusion about when parents should pick up their children.
+Whether you choose paper or digital invites, make sure they include all the key details: the date, time, location, and who the party is for.
+It’s also helpful to include both the start and end times so parents know when to pick up their children.

 Do I need to expect RSVPs?

-This is also a great opportunity to remind them of the time and day of the party, and also ask about things like food allergies.
+If someone doesn’t reply to your invitation, don’t hesitate to reach out and give them a call.
+This is also a great opportunity to remind them of the time and date of the party, and to ask about any food allergies or dietary requirements.

 Parental Kids’ Party Etiquette